Go Back

 Mix the Dough

-Add the 100 g (⅓ cup + 1 tbsp) active starter, 2 tsp salt, and 40 g (2 tbsp) honey and mix by hand to combine the ingredients.
+• Add the 100 g (⅓ cup + 1 tbsp) active starter, 2 tsp salt, and 40 g (2 tbsp) honey and mix by hand to combine the ingredients.
 Add the dough hook and mix on low speed for 5-6 minutes.
-The dough will be stiff as you mix it.
+This is a stiff dough.

 Bulk Ferment